Direct Unsubsidized Loan

 If you receive a federal student loan, you will be required to repay that loan with interest.
 Interest rates are fixed for the life of the loan.

 - For undergraduates, the current interest rate for direct unsubsidized loans is 4.45% (as of July 1, 2017).

 - For graduate or professional students, the current interest rate for direct unsubsidized loans is 6% (as of July 1, 2017).

 If the borrower does not pay the interest as it accrues, it is capitalized (added to the loan balance).

 Maximum loan amount

-Learn more about federal student loan options for Goodwin College students.
+Learn more about federal student loan options for Goodwin University students.